 Like Softr, Glide utilizes spreadsheets (such as Airtable, Google Sheets or Excel) as your app’s database.
 You just need to update the spreadsheet and the data shown in your app will change too.

-This app builder provides a range of pre-built templates, for both web apps and mobile apps, that help you launch your app extremely quickly.
+Glide comes with a range of pre-built app templates, for both web apps and mobile apps, that help you launch your app extremely quickly.

-The list of templates covers apps for a wide range of use cases, such as CRMs, landing pages, eCommerce apps, delivery apps, city guides, personal planners, and much more.
+The templates cover apps for a wide range of use cases, such as CRMs, landing pages, eCommerce apps, delivery apps, city guides, personal planners, and much more.

-There may be certain limitations you run into, compared to what you can do with more complex app builders.
-But the payoff is one of the simplest and most intuitive app builder platforms on this list.
+You may run into certain limitations compared to what you can do with more complex app builders.
+But the payoff is a simple, intuitive app building experience.